Key objectives include:

 The project includes a comprehensive program to renew all services at Ontario Place to ensure continued operation of existing attractions and prepare it for redevelopment.
 The scope of work will include the decommissioning and removal of out-of-date infrastructure and replacement with new infrastructure that meets current standards and codes.

-As part of the redevelopment project, the province is committed to protecting key heritage features such as the Cinesphere and Pod complex..
+As part of the redevelopment project, the province is protecting key heritage features such as the Cinesphere and Pod complex.
 Most Pods have been vacant for decades and need extensive interior and exterior renovation.
 Maintenance and repair work is planned to stabilize and prevent further deterioration of the Cinesphere, Pods and adjacent bridges while the redevelopment project progresses.

-An experienced team has been retained to commence repair work in Fall 2022, which will focus on the exterior of the Pods and Cinesphere.
+An experienced team has been retained and the repair work commenced in Fall 2022, focusing on the exterior of the Pods and Cinesphere.
 An independent cultural heritage expert, Steven Burgess Architects, has been retained to ensure the work is sensitive and appropriate given that these structures and features are heritage attributes.
 A natural heritage consultant, Morrison Hershfield, is also advising on how to ensure that wildlife occupying the structures and surrounding areas are protected and any impacts are lawfully mitigated.

-There may be some restrictions to public access around these features during the work, which should continue throughout the rest of 2022 and 2023, but efforts will be made to minimize disruptions where possible.
+There may be some restrictions to public access around these features during the work, but efforts will be made to minimize disruptions where possible.

 Current status